 These are all two-way communication solutions.
 Two-way solutions mean both parties are invested in the fix.
 These six practices bring drivers to the decision-making table for strategic planning and provide a consistent process for your managers to see life from the driver’s eyes.
 These practices build empathy on both sides when each person sees the others perspective.
 Walking a mile in someone else’s shoes is a powerful experience when it’s routinely baked into your company’s monthly cadence.

 Trucking is full of mistakes and will always be part of the business.
 Empathy breaks down sides, or silos, and you start to solve problems as a team – it eliminates “us versus them”.

-All seven solutions require a heavy time investment.
+All six solutions require a time investment.
 If you don’t feel that drivers are worth this investment, then you might as well fold your business now while you’re still making money.
 You’ll have no drivers to haul freight in five years if you continue to put operations ahead of drivers in your internal hierarchy.